MITLISP/dotfiles/README.markdown

 ## bugs

-I want this to work for everyone; that means when you clone it down it should work for you even though you may not have `rbenv` installed, for example.
+I want this to work for everyone; that means when you clone it down it should work for you even though you may not have `rvm` installed, for example.
 That said, I do use this as *my* dotfiles, so there's a good chance I may break something if I forget to make a check for a dependency.